nilkong/note/README.md

-# 👋 Welcome
+# Hi

-This is my digital garden built with Quartz 4
+This is a README.md